tlborghi/led-controller/README.md

 This is for turning on and off the leds on a libre computer.

 To compile src/setLed.c:
-1. run: gcc setLed.c -o setLed
+1. go to the src directory
-2. change ownership of setLed to root:root
+2. run: make (note: sudo permissions required)
-3. run: chmod u+s setled (as root)
+3. enter your password when prompted
 4. enjoy